gundalow/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

 .. code-block:: bash

-   ansible all -i vyos.example.net, -c local -u my_vyos_user -k -m vyos_facts
+   ansible all -i vyos.example.net, -c network_cli -u my_vyos_user -k -m vyos_facts -e ansible_network_os=vyos

 The flags in this command set:
+  - the host group(s) to which the command should apply (in this case, all)
-  - the inventory (-i, the device or devices to target - as demonstrated later, this flag can point to an inventory file)
+  - the inventory (-i, the device or devices to target - without the trailing comma -i points to an inventory file)
   - the connection method (-c, the method for connecting and executing ansible)
   - the user (-u, the username for the SSH connection)
   - the SSH password method (-k, please prompt for the password)
-  - the module (-m, the ansible module to run).
+  - the module (-m, the ansible module to run)
+  - an extra variable ( -e, in this case, setting the network OS value)

 Create and Run Your First Network Ansible Playbook